JoseEspinosaTello/Credit_Risk_Analysis/README.md

 ### Summary

 By setting the random state of each model to 1, this allows us equally to compare the model results.
+Overall the ensemble models returned higher accuracy scores.
+The precision scores for all low risk scores were all 1, this meant the models all did well predicting the low risk scores.
+THe high risk precision scores varied meaning the models did not predict the high risk scores as accuratly.
+In the end the ensamble models were more accurate when it came to predicting the high/low risk scores and would be the better choice for the machine learning models.